Artland closes $1M seed for its social art marketplace

 Danish startup Artland has closed $1M in seed funding for a social art marketplace app that aims to connect galleries and professional buyers.
 It’s also hoping to attract newcomers with an appetite to buy art but who don’t necessarily know how to go about learning about the market.

 We covered the startup last fall.
 At the time the founders told us it had raised a small undisclosed amount of seed funding.
-It now says that earlier raise was rather a friends, family and fools round; this is the first official seed funding.
+It now says that the earlier raise was rather a friends, family and fools round; this is the first official seed funding.

 Investors backing Artland for this seed include professional handball player, Mikkel Hansen; Olympic dressage champion Andreas Helgstrand; musician and songwriter Shaka Loveless; and Airhelp founders, Nicolas Michaelsen and Poul Oddershede.

-The new funding will be used to accelerate growth of the 2016 founded startup — focusing on product refinements and adding resources for scaling operations so it can onboard more of its main target users: Collectors and galleries.
+The new funding will be used to accelerate growth of the 2016 founded startup — focusing on product refinements and adding resources for scaling operations so it can onboard more of its main target users: collectors and galleries.

 At this point it says the Android and iOS apps have 18,000 registered users.
 It also has 75 gallery partners across the world.